stehrn/twelve_factor/README.md

 ```cmd
 $ docker exec -it mood-redis sh -c redis-cli
 ```
-Use the [`monitor`](https://redis.io/topics/rediscli#monitoring-commands-executed-in-redis) command to actively monitor the commands running against redis - it will just print out `OK` to begin with, we'll see more once the Spring Boot app is connected to redis.
+Use the [`monitor`](https://redis.io/topics/rediscli#monitoring-commands-executed-in-redis) command to actively monitor the commands running against redis - it will just print out `OK` to begin with, we'll see more once the app is connected to redis.

 #### Connecting Spring Boot to redis
 Lets replace the existing in memory cache with a redis cache using [Spring Data Redis](https://docs.spring.io/spring-data/data-redis/docs/current/reference/html/#reference), not many changes are required: